Shashi Tharoor: In opposition (2014–present)

-Tharoor has also attempted to introduce a number of Private Members Bills in the Parliament.
+Tharoor has also attempted to introduce several Private Members' Bills in the Parliament, rare for an Indian parliamentarian.
 Notably, his efforts to amend Section 377 of the Indian Penal Code were voted out by the majority of parliamentarians on two occasions.
 The Apex court of India later ruled in favor of amending the controversial article in 2018, thereby vindicating the position advocated by Tharoor.
+Tharoor got elected to the AICC Working committee on 20 August 2023.
+In the 2024 election, he was re-elected, defeating BJP cabinet minister Rajeev Chandrashekar.